 Position 1: Turbine 'Stop' position.
-The turbine is dynamically braked and may rotate very slowly.
+The turbine is dynamically braked and may be seen to rotate very slowly.

 Position 2: Turbine 'Run' position.
-The turbine output is allowed to flow straight through the switch.
+The turbine output is allowed to flow straight through the switch to the relevant output.

 Safety Precautions